Gulyana: Hospital

-Gulyana has one main Govt. dispensary.
+Gulyana has one main Government dispensary.
 Private hospitals and healthcare units are also working in the town.
-Lady health workers are also working with other Govt.
-Basic Health Units in the area.
+Health workers are also working in basic health unit in the area.

 Gulyana River

-Gulyana river locally called as Kass (کس) flows sinuously around the area from west to east.
+Gulyana River locally called as Kass flows sinuously around the area from west to east.
 It is one of many supporting rivers for Jhelum River.
 It is a typical semi-arid rain river which flows around the area with floods during monsoon season.
 Young river starts from village Muradi Janjeel (مرادی جنجیل) covering other villages like Sukho(سکھو).
 Small supporting rivers which start from areas near Mandra–Chakwal Road also add up more water in it.
 Before reaching gulyana it fills up Ogha Hun Dam.

-It flows sinuously making a W-shape around Gulyana and creates typical potohari landscape.
-The river flows further and crosses GT Road near Bhai Khan city (بھائ خان).
-It joins another river called kanshi (کانسی) which flows around north east villages of Gujar Khan tehsil.
-The river drainage basin finishes at Mangla Dam on Jhelum river.
+It flows sinuously making a W-shape around Gulyana and creates typical landscape.
+The river flows further and crosses GT Road near Bhai Khan village.
+It joins another river called kanshi (کانسی) which flows around northeast villages of Gujar Khan tehsil.
+The river drainage basin finishes at Mangla Dam on Jhelum River.